melikemetee/RAG-DOCUMENT-QA1/README.md

 A Retrieval-Augmented Generation (RAG) based document question answering system.

-The system allows users to upload TXT and PDF documents, split the content into smaller chunks, create embeddings, store them in PostgreSQL with pgvector, and ask questions about the uploaded documents.
+This project allows users to upload TXT and PDF documents, split the content into smaller chunks, create embeddings, store them in PostgreSQL with pgvector, and ask questions about the uploaded documents.

 ## Features